Ashoolak/bankAccount/README.md

 on a daily basis.
 Also, as a university student budgeting is a big matter to me and that's why I implemented the feature where you receive notifications whenever your account balance hits a threshold.

+### User Stories

+- As a user, I want to be able to add multiple bank cards.